sidsen/ibt-conversion/README.md

 |---|---|
 | params | Should be passed in as a comma-delimited value.
 Determines which columns are pulled from the IBT file. e.g. Speed,Throttle |
 | pathToIbt | Path to the input IBT file (must have extension 'ibt')
+| logSessionInfo | Includes the session string in the output (as a comment).
+Pass a boolean value - true/false
 | logSample | Used to output a single sample as reference for the currently available fields.
 Pass a boolean value - true/false |

 ###Example parameterized usages